 Step 2 of 5

 At the beginning of the “green phase” it is important to develop a broad understanding of the business.
-Contrary, at the end, you should focus on a concrete field of application, application area or use case in order to get to a detailed user understanding throughout the next phase.
+Contrary, in the end, you should focus on a concrete field of application, application area, or use case in order to get to a detailed user understanding throughout the next phase.